Wenger-In/MagneticFluxPolarMigration/README.md

    --> This step can be done by 'interp2gong_grid.py', and the interpolated data is saved as 'CR****_interp.dat'.

-4. Construct Sunpy.map based on the interpolated data and corresponding header, use PFSS model to obtain the magnetic field on source surface.
+4. Construct Sunpy.map based on the interpolated data and corresponding meta, use PFSS model to obtain the magnetic field on source surface.

    --> This step can be done by 'pfss4WSO_field.py', and the source surface fields are saved as 'CR****_ss.dat'